huawei-noah/SMARTS/docs/sim/cli.rst

 - -s, --scenarios TEXT: A list of directories where scenarios are stored
 - -c, --max_capacity FLOAT: Max capacity in MB of Envision's playback buffer.

 ex.
-Start envision with custom port 1000
+Start Envision with custom port 1000

 .. code-block:: bash